croquet/microverse/docs/Development.md

 - Update `package.json`, in particular the value for `version`.
 - Run `npm run build-lib`.
 This creates a minimum set of files needed to run a test installation in the directory called `dist`.
 This directory can be published as an npm package.
 - Run `npm publish` in the `dist` directory.
 - Edit the line 32 of `index.js` of the `create-croquet-microverse` git repository so that it refers to the intended version of `@croquet/microverse-library`.
 If other dependencies need new versions, update them as well.
+Make sure that the version of `@types/three` devDependency matches with the THREE.js version Microverse uses.
 - Edit the version of `package.json` of `create-croquet-microverse` repository so that a new version can be published to npm.
 - Run `npm publish` in the croquet-create-microverse.